IgniteUI/help-topics/topics/02_Controls/igDialog/06_igDialog Accessibility Compliance.md

 The following topics provide additional information related to this topic:

-- [Accessibility Compliance](Accessibility-Compliance.html): Provides reference information for accessibility compliance of all Ignite UI controls.
+- [Accessibility Compliance](Accessibility-Compliance.html): Provides reference information for accessibility compliance of all %%ProductName%% controls.
 - [***igDialog* Overview**](igDialog-Overview.html): The topic introduces the user to the `igDialog` control’s main features.